openwisp/openwisp-controller/docs/user/rest-api.rst

 **Note:** The ``indoor`` field represents the coordinates of the point placed on the image from the top left corner.
-E.g. if you placed the pointer on the top left corner of the floorplan image, its indoor coordinates will be ``0,0``.
+E.g. if you placed the pointer on the top left corner of the floor plan image, its indoor coordinates will be ``0,0``.

 .. code-block:: text